ftejada9/PacMan/README.md

 # PacMan
-PacMan movement on click and bouncing in boundaries
+PacMan movement on click, and bouncing in boundaries